-First built around 1180AD, the stone-built merchant’s house was later incorporated into the town’s defensive walls and gun ports were built into the structure.
-Despite this change the house continued to be occupied through the centuries, being used as a private residence, business premises and even a coach house and stables.
+In the early 14th century the house was incorporated into the town’s defensive walls and gun ports were built into the structure following a number of French raids on the country’s south coast.
+Despite this, the house continued to be occupied through the centuries, and was at different times used as a private residence, business premises, and even an 18th century coach house and stables.

-In more recent times however, King Johns Palace suffered and with the loss of the roof the building was left in a semi-ruinous state.
-Despite this, the main stone structure still survives, along with corridors, chambers and the main walls.
-It therefore remains as a fine example of a Norman stone structure and nowadays it has become a draw for tourists.
+In the early 20th century King John’s Palace suffered the loss of its roof and soon was left in a semi-ruinous state.
+Despite this, the main stone structure survives, along with corridors, chambers, and the main walls, complete with what are considered to be Britain’s earliest gunports.